to see what Donge's whiskers look like from 60 feet away when

 Note: a small quantity of 126 Instamatic film has come available.
 Although the film has been

-stored frozen and is in excellent condition, the most likely use is to salvage the 126 cartridge
+stored frozen and is in good condition, the most likely use is to salvage the 126 cartridge

 Click here to go to the 126 catalog page.